techlozenge/student-frontend-angular-final/README.md

 # _________________________________________________________________
 # Description

-This Angular project is a web frontend administration system.
+This Angular project is a fully functional web frontend administration system.

-It can be used as a very detailed template for other uses.
+Additionally, it can be leveraged as a very detailed template for other uses.

 * Starting the Application